Heterogeneous-Reliability Memory: Exploiting Application-Level Memory Error Tolerance: Characterizing Memory Error Tolerance

 Figure~\ref{fig:err-inj-framework} shows a flow diagram illustrating the five steps involved in our error emulation framework.
-We assume that the application under examination has already been run outside of the framework and its expected output has been recorded.
+We assume that the application under examination has already been run outside of the framework and its expected output \chI{without any memory errors} has been recorded.
 The framework proceeds as follows.
-(1) We start the application under the error injection framework.\footnote{We describe our memory error emulation framework in our DSN 2014 paper~\cite{luodsn14}.} (2) We use software debuggers\footnote{{\tt WinDBG}~\cite{Windbg} in Windows and {\tt GDB}~\cite{Gdb02} in Linux.} to inject the desired number and types of memory errors.
-(3) We initiate the connection of a client and start executing the desired workload.
-(4) Throughout the course of the application's execution, we check to see if the machine has crashed; if it has, we log this outcome and proceed to step (1) to begin testing once again.
-(5) If the application finishes its workload, we check to see if its output matches the expected results; if the output does not match the expected results, we log this outcome and proceed to step (1) to test again.
+(1)~We start the application under the error injection framework.
+Our memory error emulation framework is described in Section~IV of our DSN 2014 paper~\cite{luodsn14}.
+(2) We use software debuggers\footnote{{\tt WinDBG}~\cite{Windbg} in Windows and {\tt GDB}~\cite{Gdb02} in Linux.} to inject the desired number and types of memory errors.
+(3)~We initiate the connection of a client and start executing the desired workload.
+(4)~Throughout the course of the application's execution, we check to see if the machine has crashed; if it has, we log this outcome and proceed to step (1) to begin testing once again.
+(5)~If the application finishes its workload, we check to see if its output matches the expected results; if the output does not match the expected results, we log this outcome and proceed to step (1) to test again. \chI{Each run injects a particular pattern of errors into the application.
+We can run this framework as many times as needed to test an application with \chII{different patterns} of injected errors.}